tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step3.md

 With these steps, the Rails `store-frontend` service is instrumented for APM and Log management with Datadog.
 The **frontend** section of the docker-compose file should now look like the screenshot below. <p> ![instrumented-frontend](instrumentapp2/assets/instrumented-frontend.png)

-Before instrumenting the discounts and advertisements services, let's log in to Datadog to view the traces and logs being collected for the store-frontend service.
+Before instrumenting the discounts and advertisements services, you should log into Datadog to view the traces and logs being collected for the store-frontend service.